Cartoonist, illustrator, and children’s writer, Sir Quentin Blake, may be best known for illustrating books by Roald Dahl.

 It has been a huge pleasure to welcome these Children’s Laureates at Hastings Storytelling Festival

-Storytelling Festival Trustees
+Storytelling Festival Team

 Sandra has been a trustee of the festival for 6 years.
 Sandra spent much of her professional career working in the voluntary and community sector.
 However, prior to this Sandra, was a Principal Local Government Officer being the link between the community and the local authority.

-Lorna is an artist, researcher and curator who resides in Hastings Old Town.
+Lorna is an artist, researcher and curator who lives in Hastings Old Town.
 Her work spans artists' books, costume, handmade objects, painting, drawing and puppets, all with a link to collecting and re-imaging the past.

 She directed the annual coastal Currents arts festival in Hastings from 2009 - 2015, and has since instigated and led a number of independent local community heritage projects, live events and productions.
 Lorna was delighted to be asked to become a trustee of Hastings Storytelling Festival in 2019.